a strong commitment to clinical research

 Dayton Children’s is part of the Children’s Oncology Group (COG), the world's largest organization devoted exclusively to pediatric cancer research.
 More than 250 hospitals around the world participate in COG.
 Our partnership with COG allows us to offer our patients the same Phase 2, 3 and 4 trials that are available at large academic medical centers.
 These types of trials evaluate the effectiveness and safety of therapies that have been previously tested.

 Phase 1 studies test new therapies, and typically are offered to patients whose cancer has returned or is in an advanced stage.
-If patients are interested in a Phase 1 study, we can help enroll them at Cincinnati Children’s through an organization called the Advanced Cancer Therapy Network.
+If patients are interested in a Phase 1 study, we can help enroll them in an approved program through an organization called the Advanced Cancer Therapy Network.

 Deciding whether to participate in a research study is a big step, and we want to help you make the best decision for your family.
 Here are some common questions that the cancer and blood diseases team is asked about research participation.
 Please talk to your doctor if you have additional questions!

 The purpose of pediatric research is to make new discoveries that will improve the lives of children who have diseases such as cancer, sickle cell anemia and hemophilia.
 Some studies focus on curing disease or preventing recurrence, others on minimizing side effects or long-term effects of treatment.

 how do I find out what research studies are available?

 Dayton Children’s offers about 60 research studies for pediatric cancer and blood diseases, and each one has specific eligibility criteria.
 For example, some studies are for children with a certain type of cancer, or for siblings who have sickle cell anemia, or for children whose cancer has returned.
 Your doctor will talk to you about what studies are available to your child and explain what each one would involve.
 All children who are eligible for a research study are given an opportunity to participate, but participation is voluntary.

 how do I enroll my child in a study?